-Every faculty, staff, and volunteer on campus who works with students or minors, and every person identified as a Campus Security Authority (CSA), unless classified as a Confidential Employee under the Clery Act, MUST immediately report those incidents to the Stonehill College Police Department any violations of school policy, crimes, or emergencies observed by them, including the name of the complainant and respondent, if known, and all known details.
+Every faculty, staff, and volunteer on campus who works with students or minors, and every person identified as a Campus Security hours a day to answer your calls.
+Authority (CSA), unless classified as a Confidential Employee under the Clery Act, MUST immediately report those incidents to the Stonehill College Police Department any violations of school policy, crimes, or emergencies observed by them, including the name of the complainant and respondent, if known, and all known details.